Field notes · Refusals

 Software can be useful without keeping score

-Naya is built for continuity without streaks, counts, badges, or pressure loops.
+Naya is the app built around this: memory without streaks, counts, badges, or pressure loops.

 Memory should not become a scoreboard